hayleyworthman/Practice/README.md

-# Practice Python
+# Practice
-Join me as I practice coding in Python, using coding to tell funny stories that are initiated from my own person truth.
+Join me as I practice coding in Python and JavaScript, using coding to tell funny stories that are initiated from my own person truth.

 Have fun!